 At last!
 We packed our stuff, hooked our caravan up and headed off to our Summer season campsite.
 Our journey started in Schneisingen (where our caravan is parked) and went right through Switzerland, up to the mountain village of Silvaplana (1815 meters above sea level).
-It’s quite an adventure for us, as: -we’ve never driven our caravan onto a car shuttle train before (the pass road has to many steep turns) -we’ve never camped at this altitude (snow possible even in Summer) -and we’ve never stayed at a campsite for a whole season (middle of April until the middle of October) Well we’re always good for an adventure so here goes… The journey from Schneisingen to Klosters wasn’t very eventful (except for the scenery)… The car shuttle train took us from Klosters, 19 kilometers through the Vereina tunnel to Sagliains, in the middle of the beautiful Engadin.
+It’s quite an adventure for us, as: -we’ve never driven our caravan onto a car shuttle train before (the pass road has to many steep turns) -we’ve never camped at this altitude (snow possible even in Summer) -and we’ve never parked our caravan at a campsite for a whole season (middle of April until the middle of October) Well we’re always good for an adventure so here goes… The journey from Schneisingen to Klosters wasn’t very eventful (except for the scenery)… The car shuttle train took us from Klosters, 19 kilometers through the Vereina tunnel to Sagliains, in the middle of the beautiful Engadin.
 Only a couple more Kilometers to go… Made it!
-The kids were great (to excited to argue), no breakdowns or mishaps (although the road got a bit tight …
+The kids were great (to excited to argue), no breakdowns or mishaps (although the road got a …

 After a very stormy morning (a great big puddle in front of our caravan door).
 We couldn’t wait to stretch our legs and explore the shore line of Lake Constance.
 So as soon as the rain stopped, we got (our thankfully dry) walking boots out and set off towards the next village of “Langenargen”.
 From the marina next to our campsite, we went on the suspension bridge over the river “Argen”… …to the next marina “BMK Yachthafen”… …and from there, along the lakeside to “Langenargen”.
 After all that exploring, we all deserved an ice cream!